 7. The Branson Landing

-The Branson Landing is a scenic boardwalk with over 100 specialty shops, restaurants, and attractions along Lake Taneycomo.
+Another of the free things to do in Branson is the Branson Landing, a scenic boardwalk with over 100 specialty shops, restaurants, and attractions along Lake Taneycomo.

 Places the kids will love include Andy B’s Bowl Social, The Paddlewheel, Mellow Mushroom, Arcade City, and the Shipwrecked Treasure Museum.
 You can also rise above the Branson boardwalk on the Steampunk Balloon, zip line over the lake at Parakeet Pete’s, or hop on a jet boat or lake cruise from the marina.